-Treehaven is always in need for Part time educators - Part time educators are hired to work with full time staff on specific programs throughout the year.
-Applicants should have experience as a formal or non-formal educator, as a "naturalist", or have a particular skill or hobby relating to our natural world that could be taught in a "workshop format" at Treehaven.
+Treehaven is always in need of part-time educators who work with full time staff on specific programs throughout the year.
+Applicants should have experience as a formal or non-formal educator, as a naturalist, or have a particular skill or hobby relating to our natural world that could be taught in a workshop format at Treehaven.
 Some opportunities also exist for professional honorariums for conducting programs.
-If you are interested, or have programming ideas, contact John Heusinkveld, Assistant Director, by calling 715-453-4106.
+If you are interested, or have programming ideas, contact Treehaven's Office Manager at 715-453-4106, ext.
+2438, or email Treehaven@uwsp.edu.

 Come on out and join the Treehaven team of trained environmental educators and volunteers, where the environment, lifestyle, and leadership are integrated!